kmorhun/tranfusion-reactions/README.md

 # transfusion-reactions

 # Set Up Instructions
-1. Connect to MIMIC as descirbed in PSET 2 :)
+1. Connect to MIMIC as described in PSET 2 :)
 2. Click the funny little "Activate Cloud Shell" button in the top right, then open it in a new pane
 3. Click the Open Editor button and voila you're in a mini fake vs code environment
 4. Oh dang ig we don't have our extensions . . . install gitlens, Jupyter, and your other usual toppings (it comes with python)